CommerceTeam/commerce/Documentation/BreakingChanges/Index.rst

 Changed
 _______
 All modules are now useing the core ModuleTemplate api.
+FolderRepository::initFolders
-FolderRepository::initFolders now returns only the pid as integer of for the parameter given not the parents in an array FolderRepository::initFolders does not create folders magicaly anymore.
-Please create it using FolderRepository::createFolder FolderRepository::initFolders does not call the update utility anymore.
-Please call it on your own
+ - now returns only the pid as integer of for the parameter given not the parents in an array.
+ - does not create folders magicaly anymore.
+Please create it using FolderRepository::createFolder.
+ - does not call the update utility anymore.
+Please call it on your own.
+ - parameter $module and $pid changes position in method call.
+Fallback handling will be dropped in version 6